HectorVilas/odin-calculator/README.md

 ## description

-Another project: a calculator. _May get abandoned a little, I want to start a project with somebody_.
+Another project: a calculator.
 This time i'm making a simple calculator.
 Nothing fancy, nothing special, just another practice.

 Maybe you noticed how the buttons aren't properly aligned.
 That's because I'm still using `flexbox` for everything.
-I know `grid` would be a better solution, but I don't want to use it until i learn about it in The Odin Project.
+I know `grid` would be a better solution, but I don't want to use it until I learn about it in The Odin Project.

 # Live:
 ## https://hectorvilas.github.io/odin-calculator/